New House speaker passes first test: Avoid shutdown

 And nearly 100 Republicans voted against the CR, angry that their new speaker would even temporarily continue funding the government at levels set by Democrats before the GOP flipped the House.

-“There’s a group of 20 [GOP] members who are almost impossible to get to yes on anything,” says South Dakota Rep. Dusty Johnson of the Main Street Republicans caucus.
-“They are experts at letting the perfect be the enemy that good.
+“There’s a group of 20 [GOP] members who are almost impossible to get to ‘yes’ on anything,” says South Dakota Rep. Dusty Johnson of the Republican Main Street Caucus.
+“They are experts at letting the perfect be the enemy of the good.
 We’re governing the country in spite of them, rather than with them.”

-Newly elected House Speaker Mike Johnson cleared his first major leadership test Tuesday by passing a short-term funding measure to avert a government shutdown.
+Newly elected U.S. House Speaker Mike Johnson cleared his first major leadership test Tuesday by passing a short-term funding measure to avert a government shutdown.

 Now comes the hard part.